bhisaac/5eFP/5eFP-SRD-V0.1.md

 **Ability Score Increase.** One ability score of your choice increases by +1.

 **Adaptable.** Choose and gain one bonus feature:
+- **Ability.** Choose an ability score unmodified by your ability score increase trait.
+The chosen ability score increases by +1.
 - **Feat.** You gain one bonus feat
-- **Ability.** Choose a different ability score than the one chosen for ability score increase trait above.
-The chosen ability score increases by +1.

 **Age.** Humans reach adulthood in their late teens and live less than a century.